12320 Corporal Alexander Frederick Johnson, Royal Engineers

 Isabel Elizabeth and Walter Robert Kirke 16

-Isabel Elizabeth Kirke was Alexander’s eldest sister, who had married Wilfred Kirke of the Royal Engineers in Malta in 1914.
+Isabel Elizabeth Kirke was Alexander’s eldest sister, who married Wilfred Kirke of the Royal Engineers in Malta in 1914.
 Walter Robert Kirke was their son and Alexander’s nephew.
 As Robert W Kirke his birth in Malta in 1916 is recorded in the Armed Forces GRO Birth Index.
-His burial service took place at St Peter and St Paul, Little Gaddesden on 18th December 1916 and was conducted by Father Henry James Hardy, M.A., Roman Catholic Priest.
+Walter’s burial service took place at St Peter and St Paul, Little Gaddesden on 18th December 1916 and was conducted by Father Henry James Hardy, M.A., Roman Catholic Priest.